Abandoned & Little-Known Airfields:

 that the land would never be reused for anything other than education.

-These two schools opened in 1963, becoming the first of several schools to occupy
+These 2 schools opened in 1963, becoming the first of several schools to occupy the airfield property.

-The site of Forman NOLF eventually included Nova University, Broward Community College, the University of Florida,
+The site of Forman NOLF eventually became the location of Nova University, Broward Community College, the University of Florida,

 Florida International University, and Florida Atlantic University.